logzio/logz-docs/_source/user-guide/users/single-sign-on/sso-sub.md

 SSO (Single sign-on) simplifies access management for your Logz.io account by allowing you to use a single user and identity management tool.
 Now, you can use your SSO groups to easily manage access for both main and sub accounts within Logz.io, and share data, objects, and more.

+To enable group SSO for your main and sub accounts, contact your account manager or [Logz.io's support team](mailto:help@logz.io).
+{:.info-box.note}

 ## Getting started with SSO for main and sub accounts